 Every meal in Meghauli Serai was like a celebration!
-Not only were they always freshly-prepared but they were also made with organic home-grown ingredients that celebrate the rich influences of the region dominated by 4 ethnic groups: Newari, Sherpa, Pahariand, and Tharu.
-Hence, guests can absolutely savour Himalayan and Tibetan flavors all day long — not to mention, everyone is free to have it in any of the following venues too:
+Not only were they always freshly prepared but they were also made with organic home-grown ingredients that celebrate the rich influences of the region dominated by 4 ethnic groups: Newari, Sherpa, Pahariand, and Tharu.
+Hence, guests can absolutely savor Himalayan and Tibetan flavors all day long — not to mention, everyone is free to have it in any of the following venues too:

 Bonnet: for breakfast, have it by the pool or by the hood of your safari vehicle when you’re out exploring the national park.
 You’ll have choices of freshly-baked muffins and cookies along with some fresh fruit and savory dishes!

 Tharu Village: typically done during dinner, you can enjoy authentic local cuisine in a small village that has been recreated within Meghauli Serai.
 Traditional dishes like sticky rice and spicy duck will be some of the sample dishes that you will enjoy while local Tharu dancers entertain you for the rest of the night.

 Bada Ghar: in Tharu culture, the locals live in a large family home which they call ‘Bada Ghar’ (meaning: ‘big house’), and this dining area in Meghauli Serai is based on this concept as it offers a large dining area with an array of food options.

 Riverside: perfect for a sunset meal, there is an elevated deck in the premises called “Rapti Kinara” which gives vantage views of the Chitwan jungle-scape.
 With this option, guests can enjoy a traditional ‘sekuwa’ barbeque dinner on candlelight.